carissalow/rapids/docs/setup/configuration.md

         If you want to `ALLOW_MULTIPLE_TZ_PER_DEVICE` you will need to add any time zone changes per device in the `TZCODES_FILE` as explained above.
 You could obtain this data by hand but if your participants also used a smartphone during your study, you can use their time zone logs.
 Recall that in RAPIDS every participant is represented with a participant file `pXX.yaml`, this file links together multiple devices and we will use it to know what smartphone time zone data should be applied to Fitbit devices.
 Thus set `INFER_FROM_SMARTPHONE_TZ` to `TRUE`, if you have included smartphone time zone data in your `TZCODE_FILE` and you want to make a participant's Fitbit data time zone aware with their respective smartphone data.

-??? note "How does RAPIDS handle Empatica devices?"
-    Empatica devices do not have a device id, since the raw data can only be exported in zip files per device that are saved in a folder per participant (e.g. `data/external/empatica/{pid}`).

-    Therefore, in your `TZCODES_FILE`, use the participant's ids (PIDs) instead of the device's ids.
-Remember a person could have used one or more devices with different device ids, but every person only gets a single PID (e.g. `p01`, a.k.a the name of their participant file `p01.yaml`).
 ---
 ## Data Stream Configuration